Jorge (footballer, born 1996)

-Jorge Marco de Oliveira Moraes (born 28 March 1996), simply known as Jorge (/pt-BR/), is a Brazilian professional footballer who plays as a left-back for CRB.
+Jorge Marco de Oliveira Moraes (born 28 March 1996), simply known as Jorge (/pt-BR/), is a Brazilian professional footballer who plays as a left-back for Remo.

 He is a former member of the Brazil U20 team.

 Club career

 Flamengo

 Born in Rio de Janeiro, Jorge joined Flamengo's youth setup in 2008, aged 11.
 He made his debut a senior on 16 March 2014, starting in a 2–2 Campeonato Carioca home draw against Bangu.

 On 26 September 2014, Jorge signed a new deal with Fla, until December 2017.
 He was promoted to the main squad in 2015, by manager Vanderlei Luxemburgo.

 Jorge made his Série A debut on 1 July 2015, starting in a 1–0 away win against Joinville.
 He subsequently overtook new signing Pablo Armero as first-choice, and renewed his contract for a further two years on 6 September.

 Jorge scored his first top tier goal on 29 May 2016, netting the winner in a 2–1 success over Ponte Preta at the Estádio Moisés Lucarelli.
 His second goal in the category came on 16 July, in a 3-3 derby against Botafogo.

 In September 2016, Brazilian press reported a possible Manchester City interest in signing Jorge.
 The English club would have begun to watch the left back after having excelled in the 2015 FIFA U-20 World Cup, being elected the best left-back of the competition.